 Blue Ridge, Georgia is one of the most popular family destinations in Georgia.
 It is located 90 miles north of Atlanta in Fannin County on the North Carolina and Tennessee state lines and surrounded by the picturesque backdrop of the Blue Ridge Mountains.
 More than 40 percent of the county’s land is in the Chattahoochee National Forest.
 Whether you stay for a day, a weekend, or a month, you’ll find plenty of fun things to do in Blue Ridge, Georgia.

-Ride the train alongside the beautiful Toccoa River for a fun excursion from Blue Ridge to quaint town of McCaysville and its twin city, Copperhill, Tennessee.
-The train departs from the 100 year old historic Depot in downtown Blue Ridge.
-In downtown McCaysville take a family selfie at the Georgia/Tennessee Line.
+Ride the train alongside the beautiful Toccoa River for a fun excursion from Blue Ridge to the quaint town of McCaysville and its twin city, Copperhill, Tennessee.
+The train departs from the 100-year-old historic Depot in downtown Blue Ridge.
+In downtown, McCaysville take a family selfie at the Georgia/Tennessee Line.
 Look for the Blue Line which marks the spot where Georgia ends and Tennessee begins.

 Visit Huck’s General Store

 Huck’s General Store is a fun place to visit with the kids.
 When you come in the front door you see wooden barrels filled to the brim with candy.
 Kids (and adults, too) can grab a tin bucket and fill it with “old-fashioned penny candy” favorites—bubble gum, peppermints, fireballs, lemon heads, mini peppermint patties, and more.
 There are also cane-sugar sodas and water, lollipops, jellies and jams, old-fashioned toys, and interesting goodies.
 (We saw bacon suckers, pickle gumballs, and other concoctions.)
 You can see the train from the back patio, and hear the whistle as he leaves the station.